 A retired attorney, a colon cancer survivor, and a long-time volunteer in various capacities, her background includes working with Downs syndrome children, presiding as president and treasurer of various local organizations in Kentucky and Connecticut, strategizing, arguing, organizing, and dreaming.

 Patty Francis’ passion for colon cancer began when her mother died of the disease in 2011.
 Since then, she has dedicated her life to ending preventable colon cancer and advocating for those affected by it.
-She works diligently in educating low income and rural populations, and has advocated to the state legislature on the importance of timely screening which resulted in policy reforms requiring screening colonoscopies to be fully covered by health insurance.
-Patty is a recipient for the 2016 Society for Surgery of the Alimentary Tract Public Service Award, and now works as the Education Director for Surgery on Sunday Louisville.
+She works diligently in educating low income and rural populations, and has successfully advocated to the state legislature on the importance of timely screening which resulted in policy reforms requiring screening colonoscopies to be fully covered by health insurance.
+Patty is a recipient for the 2016 Society for Surgery of the Alimentary Tract Public Service Award.

 Dorothy Pitt earned her law degree in 1977 from the Brandeis School of Law at the University of Louisville.
 She has served as the Corporate Director of Personnel for Humana, was the managing partner for Pitt & Fenton Attorneys at Law, and SVP of Human Resources for Republic Bank & Trust.
 She now advises and assists other attorneys in labor and employment law matters; apprentice arbitrator assisting in researching and writing opinions.
 Dorothy serves as the Vice President of Surgery On Sunday Louisville where she applies her broad-based knowledge and experience in employment law and human resources.